Skip to contents

 city <- esp_get_capimun(munic = "^Granada$")

-Next step consists on extracting the buildings using the ATOM service.
-We would use also the function catr_get_code_from_coords() to identify the code of Granada in the Cadastre, and we would download the buildings with catr_atom_get_buildings().
+The next step consists of extracting the buildings using the ATOM service.
+We will also use the function catr_get_code_from_coords() to identify the code of Granada in the Cadastre, and we will download the buildings with catr_atom_get_buildings().

 city_catr_code <- catr_get_code_from_coords(city)